dhlevi/libnoise.ts/README.md

 This is a fork that ports the code to TypeScript and modernises things a bit.
 This library can be used with both Node.js and web projects.

 ## Backlog
-  - Move all this common logic into an interface
-  - Write some tests
+  - Make less constructor stuff optional
+  - Go through and format code
-  - Explicit return types of functions
+  - Explicit return types on functions
+  - Reconcile public/private members against libnoise source
   - Re-enable strict type checking
-  - Make less constructor stuff optional
   - Audit npm
-  - Reconcile public/private members against libnoise source
   - JSDOC public methods
   - Remove random // SETUP and // TEST comments from createMock___() functions
-  - rename createMock___() functions to createMockModule()
+  - Rename createMock___() functions to createMockModule()
-  - go through and format code
   - Align property and variable names with libnoise
   - Probably make script utils less modular and just call themselves
+  - Probably remove dependency on src/types folder
+  - Test base classes?